 AUTONOMOUS VEHICLE NEWS

 Autonomous vehicles are here to stay.
 It comes as no surprise that car manufacturers will begin to mass produce autonomous vehicles in the near future.
 General Motors (GM) is already building autonomous versions of the Chevrolet Bolt EV on a production line in Detroit.
 Beyond sheer numbers GM also makes a wide range of vehicle types and sizes into which self-driving technology could be used, said Brian Moody, an executive editor with Autotrader.
 Meanwhile, Waymo, the self-driving car division of Google parent company, Alphabet (GOOGL), announced it was strengthening its relationship with Fiat Chrysler (FCAU).
 Waymo already uses about 600 Chrysler Pacifica plug-in hybrid vehicles to test its autonomous driving equipment.
-Waymo recently announced it would use up to an additional 62,000 Pacifica vans in its fleet.
+Waymo recently announced it would use up to an additional 62,000 Pacifica vans in its fleet, all planned to be wrapped with branding features – see Fleet Wrap HQ in Denver for the way it’ll look like.
 Waymo plans to begin offering a driverless ride-hailing service in Phoenix later this year.
 Stay tuned for more changes and advancements with autonomous vehicles.

-Working collaboratively, the Kanata North Business Association, Invest Ottawa, CAVCOE and the City of Ottawa as well as researchers and academics at Algonquin College, Carleton University and Ottawa University – all bring the awareness of the emerging connected car and AV technologies, products, services and applications developed in Ottawa and across the country to the global market.
+Working collaboratively, the Kanata North Business Association, Invest Ottawa, CAVCOE and the City of Ottawa as well as researchers and academics at Algonquin College, Carleton University and Ottawa University – all bring the awareness of the emerging connected car and AV technologies, products, services and applications.
+The best way to make sure these applications a running great is by doing a pci test to run the proper diagnostics.

 The Curious Case of Disruptive Malware